corcorana/restingIAF/iaf_manu.md

 ### 2.2 Implementation of proposed analysis techniques

 #### 2.2.1 Software requirements
-The afore-described approach to IAF estimation has been implemented via a set of customised functions programmed in MATLAB^&reg;^ (The MathWorks, Inc., Natick, MA, USA).
+The afore-described approach to IAF estimation has been implemented via a set of customised functions programmed in MATLAB^&reg;^ (The MathWorks, Inc., Natick, MA, USA) and python&trade;.
-Note that these routines are dependent upon the Signal Processing Toolbox&trade; and the EEGLAB toolbox.
+The following report focusses on the MATLAB implementation of the programme, which is dependent upon the Signal Processing Toolbox&trade; and the EEGLAB toolbox. <!-- AC: ?include comparison of techniques in supp mats -->
 EEGLAB is necessary for data importation, since our analysis programme assumes that EEG data are structured according to EEGLAB conventions.
 Signal Processing Toolbox is required for the `pwelch` and `sgolay` functions, which are responsible for executing the PSD estimation and SGF design components of the programme, respectively.
 `sgolay` was preferred over `sgolayfilt` on the basis that it outputs the coefficients necessary for calculating higher-order derivative functions (in addition to those for the zero-order, i.e. smoothed, PSD function).